UglyWillDuckling/diamond-mine/Emerald/emerald/Pro Git - Scott Chacon/Git Internals/Git Internals.md

 Again, this will cause a `git push origin` to push the local `master` branch to the remote `qa/master` branch by default.

 You cannot use the refspec to fetch from one repository and push to another one.
-For an example to do so, refer to [[GitHub|Keep your GitHub public repository up-to-date]].
+For an example to do so, refer to [[Atlas/tools/dev/github|Keep your GitHub public repository up-to-date]].

 ### Deleting References